 This second date idea may be better separately than together because you don’t have to deal with someone else’s weird kitchen habits.
 Agree on a recipe beforehand; the more challenging, the better, as it’ll keep you busy, and you’ll have the benefit of a cohort to help troubleshoot any culinary trouble.
 You can enjoy your shared (separate) meal or order from the same place if it goes awry.

 Quarantine was easier to withstand in the summer because there were plenty of socially distant activities outdoors.
 Now, we’re all driven back indoors, and it’s going to be a tough five months.
 Unless you know how to crochet!
 Or knit!
 Or macrame.
 Or whatever–pick a craft and learn it together.
 It’s more comfortable to sit in a few moments of silence if you’re counting stitches.

 Even if you’ve never gotten into online games before, this year is all about getting outside your comfort zone while in comfortable clothing.
 Among Us is the Tiger King of the fall quarantine.
 It’s so popular, AOC hopped onto Twitch for a Get Out the Vote message.
 Houseparty was big in the early quarantine and offers four games to play.
 If you’re both familiar with other gaming platforms, meet up in a virtual world to campaign together.

 Tour an Online Museum

 Museums worldwide took a hit during the lockdown, and some have moved their exhibits online.
-If you’re both art lovers (even if you’re not, remember, get out of your comfort zone), pick a museum to explore together.
+If you’re both art lovers (even if you’re not, remember, get out of your comfort zone), a fun tip for your second date is to pick a museum to explore together.
 The best part is, you’re not confined by your city.
 It’s the perfect chance to scope out The British Museum, the Musée d’Orsay in Paris, or the Uffizi Gallery in Florence.